Ashfaaq18/OpenNetMeter/README.md

 1. First make sure the startup checkbox is unticked in the settings page (this is to remove the program from the startup records).
 2. Simply delete the folder.

+## Limitations

+The program currently does not support tunnel adapters, will try adding it in the future.

 ## Usage/Examples